Dylan-Sullivan/loco_gazebo/README.md

 `roslaunch loco_gazebo loco_gazebo.launch world_name:='empty_world.world'`

 The world files tested and included with the simulation can be found in the 'loco_gazebo' package under the 'worlds' folder.

+## Particle Filter Test Program

+There is currently a test implementation of particle filter localization based on bathymetric data.
+To run this test program, first, create a terminal window (or tab) and navigate to the 'loco_ws' folder and enter the command `catkin_make` to ensure the workspace is up to date, then `source devel/setup.bash` to source the setup.
+Any time a new terminal window or tab is created to run something from this workspace, the `source devel/setup.bash` command should be performed first.

+### Launch Simulation in Gazebo
+In a new tab,
+`roslaunch loco_gazebo pf_test.launch`
+### Launch Simulation Control Node
+In a new tab,
+`rosrun loco_gazebo sim_control_node.py`
+### Launch Test Program
+In a new tab,
+`rosrun loco_gazebo pf_test.py`

+Now, the Gazebo simulation window should show LoCO in front of a staircase, and the particle filter test is ready to run.
+Press play in the bottom left of the screen.
+The test does not stop automatically, so once LoCO completes the staircase, the pause button in the bottom left of the screen can be pressed.